memika/memika.github/_pages/about.md

 I am a computer science student living in Germany with special interests in ML, Deep learning and NLP.

-I am particularily interested in data science and in my free time I enjoy programming Android Apps.
+In my free time I enjoy programming Android Apps and playing beach volleyball.